Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Conclusions

 \section{Conclusions}

-We calculate the induced Chern-Simons like action in a quadrimensional space.
-We note that this is only possible if we introduce the term of the Lorentz symmetry breaking, since the term $-\not\!b\gamma_5$ induces the calculation of $tr_D(\gamma^\mu\gamma^\nu\gamma^\rho\gamma^\sigma)$, which generates the necessary structure $\varepsilon^{\mu\nu\rho\sigma}$ relevant to that induced term.
+In this work, the induced Chern-Simons like action in a quadrimensional space was calculated.
+It should be noted that this accomplishment is possible even when starting from a Lagrangian that does not contain this specific term.
+That is only possible if we the term of the Lorentz symmetry breaking is introduced in the QED lagrangian, since the term $-\!\not\!b\gamma_5$ induces the calculation of $tr_D[\gamma^\mu\gamma^\nu\gamma^\rho\gamma^\sigma]$, which generates the necessary structure $\varepsilon^{\mu\nu\rho\sigma}$ relevant to that induced term.
 The procedure for obtaining such action had as its starting point the expansion of the modified fermion propagator given by the new theory.
-Our result is in agreement with those obtained in the literature, which can differentiate between them in relation to a constant, if different methods of regularization are used.
-In our calculation, using the method of dimensional regularization, we note that the induced action of the different terms cancel each other, and the limit $m\to0$ is not necessary and the induced action is finite.
+This result is in agreement with those obtained in the literature, which may be distinct in regards to a constant if different methods of regularization are used (see, e.g., \cite{Ebert2004,Alfaro2006,Mariz2006,Nascimento2007,Andrianov2008,Santos2009}).
+In the present calculation, using the method of dimensional regularization, it is noted that the induced action of the different terms cancel one another, and the limit $m\to0$ is not necessary and the induced action is finite.

+\textbf{Acknowledgments. }The author is grateful to Professor Adilson José da Silva for discussions on the subject and to CNPq (Conselho Nacional de Deselvolvimento Científico e Tecnológico) for financial support.